benc-uk/nanomon/readme.md

 # Monitr - Monitoring tool & microservices reference app

-Monitr is a lightweight network and HTTP monitoring system, designed to be run with Kubernetes (or other container compatible host).
-It is written in Go and based on a microservices pattern, as such it is decomposed into several discreet but interlinked components
+Monitr is a lightweight network and HTTP monitoring system, designed to be self hosted with Kubernetes (or other container based system).
+It is written in Go and based on the microservices pattern, as such it is decomposed into several discreet but interlinked components

 ## Architecture